Flathead congoli

 The flathead congoli (Halaphritis platcephala) is a species of marine ray-finned fish, belonging to the family Bovichtidae, the thornfishes or temperate icefishes.
 It is native to the seas off southeastern Australia.
 This species is the only known member of its genus.

 Taxonomy

-The flathead congoli was first formally described in 2002 by Peter R. Last, Arkady Vladimirovich Balushkin and J. Barry Hutchins with the type locality given as Port Davey, Tasmania.
+The flathead congoli was first formally described in 2002 by Peter R. Last, Arkadii Vladimirovich Balushkin and J. Barry Hutchins with the type locality given as Port Davey, Tasmania.
 It is the only species in the monotypic genus Halaphritis.
 The name of the genus Halaphritis is a compound of halos meaning "sea" and aphritis which is a name which dates back to Aristotle, who used it for a type of anchovy or whitebait, but the authors used as an allusion to Pseudaphritis, emphasising this species marine habitat compared to the superficially similar congoli (Pseudaphritis urvillii), a predominantly fresh and brackish water species.
 The specific name platycephala means "flat head" alluding to the flattened head of this species.